 Home-grown designer department store Psyche regularly rubs shoulders with the likes of Harvey Nichols and Selfridges, having won awards such as the number one store in the FHM 100 Doors awards and Drapers' Independent Retailer of the Year.

 A lively events programme and Middlesbrough's emerging cultural renaissance reflect the town's ongoing passion for live entertainment, art and music.

 Middlesbrough's Town Hall and Theatre boast a rich programme of comedy, music, drama and dance.
-While mima Middlesbrough Institute of Modern Art hosts a rolling exhibtiion programme of international significance.
+While mima Middlesbrough Institute of Modern Art hosts a rolling exhibition programme of international significance.

 Middlesbrough's popular events calendar includes diverse events such as Middlesbrough Mela, Christmas festivities & Animex - an annual, international animation festival.

 If you're new to the area, start off with the Captain Cook Birthplace Museum.
 It celebrates the life of the town's most famous descendant and is set in the locally-loved green surroundings of Stewart Park.
-(Note: seasonal Winter closure before setting off.)
-Nature's World, Newham Grange Country Farm, the Dorman Museum and the Transporter Bridge are also worth a visit, especially if the kids are in tow.
+(Note: the Captain Cook Birthplace Museum is closed during the winter season.)

 Food wise, Middlesbrough's probably most famous for the parmo!
-It's a not to be missed fast food legend; look out for it on most town menus.
+It's a not-to-be-missed fast food legend; look out for it on most restaurant and takeaway menus.